rchain/bounties/LogoDesign.md

 The poll was created and described on that Wednesdays debrief - [video link here](https://youtu.be/Zeh2S1cW_hE?t=21m36s)

 2018-01-10: Roughly 40 people voted between the two options and the poll was closed.
+Resulting in the final design linked above.

 Outstanding Considerations.